 SNAP is a good investment

 - SNAP improves health outcomes.
 Food insecure seniors are worse off for a wide array of health outcomes.
 They have lower nutrient intakes and are more likely to suffer from diabetes, depression, limitations in activities of daily living (ADLs), high blood pressure, congestive heart failure, heart attacks, gum disease, and asthma.

 - SNAP stimulates the economy.
 Every $1 in additional SNAP benefits generates $1.73 in local economic activity.

 - SNAP supports jobs. $1 billion in SNAP benefits would generate 8,900 full-time jobs.

 NCOA provides several resources that help eligible individuals find and apply for benefits that pay for food.

 NCOA’s BenefitsCheckUp® is the nation’s most comprehensive free, online service to screen seniors with limited income for benefits.
 It includes more than 2,000 public and private benefits programs from all 50 states and the District of Columbia.
-More than 4 million people have used BenefitsCheckUp® to identify benefits valued at nearly $15 billion to help them pay for food, medicine, health care, rent, utilities, and other daily needs.
+Over 7 million people have used BenefitsCheckUp® to identify benefits valued at over $30 billion to help them pay for food, medicine, health care, rent, utilities, and other daily needs.
 Download your state’s SNAP application at BenefitsCheckUp.org/getsnap or complete a full screening at BenefitsCheckUp.org.